 Modern Portfolio Theory is one of the simplest portfolio construction frameworks which got its inventor the Nobel prize.
 It demonstrates mathematically the old adage that “putting all your eggs in one basket” is a terrible idea.

-It is still one of the most widely used frameworks, and one of its best insights that is at first counterintuitive, is that including inferior investments with lower expected returns is optimal if they reduce the overall risk of the portfolio measured by its volatility.
+It is still one of the most widely used frameworks.
+One of its best insights that is at first counterintuitive, is that including inferior investments with lower expected returns is optimal if they reduce the overall risk of the portfolio measured by its volatility.

 Surprisingly this is a hard one to explain.
 For any single person, your financial worth is not just how much money you have.
 Your net worth should be viewed as your investments minus liabilities plus your human capital.